ekuo145/ekuo145.github.io./_posts/2025-1-20-banditsolutions.md

 layout: post
 title: Bandit Solutions!
 ---
-*This is documentation for completing bandit levels 0-20*
+*This is documentation for completing all bandit levels*
 Note: The level names come from the first part of the level name, for example, 0-1 would be level 0.
 ***Level 0***
 ssh bandit0@bandit.labs.overthewire.org -p 2220